 But AliveCor is one skirmish in a much bigger war.
-The DOJ sued Apple in March 2024 for allegedly monopolizing the smartphone market, targeting everything from green text bubbles to blocked smartwatch features.
-The EU fined Apple $2 billion over Spotify's complaints and another $500 million for Digital Markets Act violations.
-Epic Games won contempt rulings forcing Apple to loosen App Store payment restrictions.
-Courts in the U.S. denied Apple's motion to dismiss the DOJ case in June 2025, clearing a path to trial likely in 2026-2028.
-At stake: whether one company can build a locked ecosystem worth $3 trillion, or whether that's illegal monopolization.
+The DOJ sued Apple in March 2024 for monopolizing the smartphone market, from green text bubbles to blocked smartwatch features.
+The EU fined Apple $2 billion over Spotify's complaints and another $500 million for Digital Markets Act violations, while Epic Games won contempt rulings forcing Apple to loosen App Store payment restrictions.
+Courts in the U.S. denied Apple's motion to dismiss the DOJ case in June 2025, clearing a path to trial likely in 2026-2028 over whether a locked ecosystem worth $3 trillion is illegal monopolization.

 Judge Friedland holds Apple's refusal to maintain compatibility was lawful, not anticompetitive.